pelaxa/ff3-ofx/README.md

 8. Create a new PAT and call it ff3-ofx.
 Make sure to keep the token in a safe place in case you need it again later (and you will at some point).
 9. Browse to the application: `https://<your FF3 domain>/ofx` and you should be prompted to input a token.
 10. (Optional) You can bookmark or add this URL to whatever dashboard you are using for future use.
-11. Enter you PAT into the text box and hit the tab key.\
+11. Enter you PAT into the text box and hit the login button.\
-    Note: If you do not want to enter your PAT each time, make sure to check `Store token for next time`.
+    Note: If you do not want to enter your PAT each time, make sure to check `Store token for next time` before clicking the `Login` button.
 12. You should be ready to drop an OFX file and get importing.

-### `yarn build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)